zacharygoh/url-shortener/README.md

 - A Short URL path can be in any URI pattern, but should not exceed a maximum of 15 characters
 - Multiple Short URLs can share the same Target URL.
 - You need to produce a simple usage report for the application.
 This report should track the **number of clicks**, **originating geolocation** and **timestamp** of each visit to a Short URL.
+- You also need to provide a Wiki on the methodology used for short UUID generation (assumptions, limitations, workarounds).

 ## Scoring Guide
 All submissions will be evaluated based on the following criteria: